wavefrontHQ/docs/pages/doc/logging_faq.md

 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_faq.html
-summary: Learn logs customization and answers to issues you run into.
+summary: Learn how to customize your logging experience and find answers for frequently asked questions.
 ---

 ## Don't See Logs When Drilling Down From a Chart?

 Did you right-click on a chart, click logs, and saw no data on the Log Browser?
 This can happen:
 * If your chart has data from more than one source.
 You can only search data from one source on the Log Browser.
 Therefore, select a source using **Source** and search again.
-* If you have not tagged your log data using the source, timestamp, message, application, service, and other additional tags when sending the logs from your log shipper.
+* If you have not tagged your log data using the source, application, service, and other additional tags when sending the logs from your log shipper.
 See [What’s a Log?](logging_overview.html#whats-a-log) for details.

 ## Don't See Application and Service Logs?

 To see logs for an application and service on the Log Browser, you need to tag the data with the `application` and `service` tags on your log shipper (example: Fluentd) before sending the logs to Tanzu Observability.
-If the logs do not have the application and service tags, the Wavefront proxy adds the application and service tags to the log data and assigns the value `None`.
+If the logs do not have the application and service tags, the Wavefront proxy adds the application and service tags to the log data and assigns the value `none`.

 {% include note.html content="Distributed tracing uses the concept of application and service.
 Therefore, for Tanzu Observability to map the log data to the trace data you need to use the same tags." %}